 If you have come to college from another country you should check to see if you have had MenC (meningococcal C) vaccine.

 MenC can cause meningitis and septicaemia (blood poisoning).
-Vaccination with MenC vaccine is the best way to protect against this disease.
+Vaccination with MenC vaccine is the only way to protect against this disease.

 If you have not had MenC vaccine and are under 23 years of age, you should contact your GP to be vaccinated as soon as possible.

-Further information on MMR and MenC vaccines and the diseases they protect against can be found on
+Further information on MMR and MenC vaccines can be found on